-entanyl plasma protein binding capacity increases with increasing ionization of the drug.
+Fentanyl plasma protein binding capacity increases with increasing ionization of the drug.
 Alterations in pH may affect its distribution between plasma and the central nervous system.
 It accumulates in skeletal muscle and fat and is released slowly into the blood.
 The volume of distribution for fentanyl is 4 L/kg.
-It has a distribution time of 1.7 minutes and redistribution time of 13 minutes.
+It has a distribution time of 1.7 minutes and redistribution time of 13 minutes a high first pass clearance and releases approximately 75% of an intravenous dose in urine mostly as metabolites with less than 10% representing the unchanged drug.
+Approximately 9% of the dose is recovered in the feces, primarily as metabolites.

--limination The terminal elimination half-life is 219 minutes.
+Elimination The terminal elimination half-life is 219 minutes.
+Fentanyl which is primarily transformed in the liver demonstrates